SamBell2/SamBell2.github.io/src/index.md

  - toc
 ---

-# **Sam Bell**
+# **Sam Bell's Portfolio of Projects**

 ![An image of me](images/me.png)

 ---

 ## About Me
 I am a 14 year old electronics and programming enthusiast.
 I love computer science and everything related to digital making, and have since I learnt the basics of Python when I was 8.
 Since then, it has become my main hobby and the direction I want my career to go in.
 In 2020, I got my first Raspberry Pi and learnt about electronics.
-Recently I realised that digital making and robotics combine both of my main interests, and those are what I'm focussing on now.
+Recently I realised that digital making and robotics combine both of my main interests, and those are what I'm focusing on now.
+I have made loads (82 that I still have records of!) of projects of varying degrees of difficulty.
+This portfolio contains the ones that I am most proud of.

 ---